-As the costs of electric cars continue to fall and the distances they can travel on a full charge continues to increase more and more people can rely on an electric car to meet the majority of their needs.
+As the costs of electric cars continue to fall and the distances they can travel on a full charge continues to increase, more and more people can rely on an electric car to meet the majority of their needs.

 For instance, electric motors provide a lot of torque, and they produce that torque at very low speeds, a great attribute for towing.

-Through clicking the link above you will be directed to my electric tow cars list of current and upcoming electric vehicles for North America.
-However, before you do that please review the below.
-There are many terms used to describe electric vehicles, such as:
+By clicking the link above, you will be directed to my electric tow cars database of current and upcoming electric vehicles available in North America to find the best option for you.

 - EV (Electric Vehicle – General Term)